-Each piece begins with a concept and a sketch.
-Since there is a lot of planning involved in the final piece, this is an integral part of the process.
-The initial sketches contain information on content, as well as information on fabric choices and structural details.
+Wilson begins with a concept and a sketch.
+As his work often involves detailed engineering and structural planning, this is an integral part of the process.
+Initial sketching contains information on content, as well as development of fabric selection and structural details.

-Once the sketch for the final piece is ready for production, a more detailed drawing is created using digital drafting tools.
+Once Wilson has developed a concept through sketch, a more detailed drawing is created using digital drafting tools.
 Since the sewing and embroidery elements of each piece are extremely time-consuming and detailed, a paper maquett of the work, all of the notes, and instructions for the piece are written at this point in the process.

-The next step is choosing the fabrics and threads used in the design.
+Next in Wilson's process is choosing the fabrics and threads used in the design.
 The fabric options include everything from leather, to Chanel boucle, to Hermès silk scarves.
-Fashion is highly linfluential in my work, so selecting the right fabric for the piece is essential.
+Fashion influence is largely reflected in Wilson's work, so selecting the right fabric is essential.
 Once chosen, each piece of fabric is precision-cut on a laser cutter.

-My studio has over 25 state-of-the-art embroidery machines that stitch my designs at up to 1,000 stitches a minute.
-Every design is loaded into the machine to be stitched, and each piece of fabric is placed onto specialized backing, aligned, and embroidered.
-Some of the designs are especially challenging to make.
-For example, stitching on designer boxes is tricky, as shown below.
-Each element is stitched one at a time, so just imagine how long a finished piece with hundreds of elements takes to complete.
+Wilson's Studio has over 25 state-of-the-art embroidery machines that stitch his digital designs at up to 1,000 stitches a minute.
+Every design is loaded into the machine to be stitched and each piece of fabric is placed onto specialized backing, aligned, and embroidered.
+Wilson enjoys finding new ways to push the boundaries of what is possible with embroidery and seeks challenge in the medium.
+For example, stitching on designer boxes was a contest to his skill, as stitching through cardboard and other packaging material is difficult.
+Each element is stitched one at a time, with a finished work composed of hundreds of individual elements.

-There is more than fabric and embroidery used in my pieces.
-3D printing, painting, laser cutting, and engraving also play a prominent role, especially in my sculptures.
-Every element of my work is created in our Charlotte studio, including the 3D-printed elements.
+There are more than fabric and embroidery thread used in Wilson's process.
+3D printing, painting, laser cutting, and engraving also play a prominent role, especially in his sculpture work.
+Every element is crafted in his Charlotte studio, including the 3D printed elements.

-The farbication of a piece is extremely important.
-Not only does the finished work of art have to look amazing, it also needs to last forever.
-I put hundreds of hours of research and development into creating the artwork, and the finished pieces are built to last.
-Each piece of fabric, once it is embroidered, is meticulously mounted on precision-cut wood blocks and assembled together like a giant jigsaw puzzle.
+The farbication of a piece is extremely meticulous.
+Not only does the finished work have visual and conceptual value, it also needs to last forever.
+Wilson devotes hundreds of hours of research and development into his process, and the finished work is intended to be a long-lasting and meaningful contribution to the genre.
+Each embroidered textile is meticulously mounted on precision-cut wood shapes and assembled together like a giant jigsaw puzzle.

-Once the hundreds of elements are fabricated, they are placed together to form the final image.
-During this final phase, serendipity often shows up and the piece changes.
-The end result of these processes is often unexpected, no matter how carefully they are planned.
-For me, the most rewarding part of creating art is that surprise at the end when all of the elements come together.
-Once they are arranged I elevate pieces to different heights to form the final image.
-Each element is then nailed in place and framed.
+Once the hundreds of elements are fabricated, they are placed together to compose the final work.
+During this stage, serendipity often shows up and the piece changes.
+Once the individual elements are arranged, he elevates and secures the components at varying heights to ultimately form the work.
+Wilson is experimental and open-ended in his process and the end result is often unexpected, no matter how diligently planned.
+For Wilson, the most rewarding part of creating art is the surprise at the end.